tsuereth/glog/content/post/2020/03/15_yakuza0.md

 I never expected to be <i>more critical</i> of a game than both <a href="https://www.youtube.com/watch?v=FBtgI8lJ9r4">Dunkey</a> and <a href="https://www.youtube.com/watch?v=tK5iAzRWR_k">Yahtzee</a>, but, here we are.

-Maybe they have a pre-existing attachment to the <tag:Yakuza> franchise that I don't?
+Maybe they have a pre-existing attachment to the [Yakuza](tag:Yakuza: Like a Dragon) franchise that I don't?
 At any rate, where they found <game:Yakuza 0> charming in spite of its flaws, all I found was a bunch of slow, dull bullshit.

 It's not <i>quite</i> the same situation that I [recently lamented]($SiteBaseURL$2020/03/04/hey-cousin-lets-restart-the-mission/) regarding <game:Grand Theft Auto IV> -- although Yakuza does have more than its fair share of uninteresting bowling-style minigames.
 Yakuza's dullness is more an artifact of its agonizing dialog pacing and verbosity.